fivetran/dbt_github_source/README.md

       +schema: my_new_schema_name # leave blank for just the target_schema
 ```

-### Change the Source Table References
+### Change the source table references

-If an individual source table has a different name than expected (see this projects [dbt_project.yml](https://github.com/fivetran/dbt_github_source/blob/main/dbt_project.yml) variable declarations for expected names), provide the name of the table as it appears in your warehouse to the respecitve variable as identified below:
+If an individual source table has a different name than the package expects, add the table name as it appears in your destination to the respective variable:
+> IMPORTANT: See this project's [dbt_project.yml](https://github.com/fivetran/dbt_github_source/blob/main/dbt_project.yml) variable declarations to see the expected names.

 ```yml
 vars:
     github_<default_source_table_name>_identifier: your_table_name